PAL*M: Property Attestation for Large Generative Models: Evaluation

-\textbf{Model Attestations.} In contrast to dataset attestations, the measurement overhead of our \method for proof of training in the memory-mapped case is only 5.66\% of the total time (Table~\ref{tab:pretrain}).
-LLM training is computationally expensive; hence, the measurement time results in a smaller overhead compared to the total computation.
+In contrast to dataset attestations, the measurement overhead of \method for proof of training is low.
+For the memory-mapped case, the raw measurement overhead is only 5.47\% of the total time, whereas for the in-memory case, it is 0.009\%; this results in an observed overhead of 5.61\% for memory-mapped and 0.014\% for in-memory case (Table~\ref{tab:pretrain}).
+LLM training is computationally expensive; hence, the measurement time introduces a proportionally smaller overhead.

-As for model optimization, proof of fine-tuning (Table~\ref{tab:finetune}) also shows minimal overhead of $\leq$1.35\% across all models, plus a substantial reduction in memory usage from 85-87 MB to only 4 MB.
-For proof of quantization, since no dataset is involved, the 4.7\% overhead comes from measuring models.
+For model optimization, proof of fine-tuning (Table~\ref{tab:finetune}) also shows minimal overhead for both raw and observed of $\leq$2.27\% across all models, plus a substantial reduction in memory usage from 85-87 MB for the in-memory dataset to only 4 MB for the memory-mapped dataset.
+For proof of quantization, since no dataset is involved, the 4.7\% raw measurement overhead comes from measuring models.

-As shown in Table~\ref{tab:eval}, overheads for proof of evaluation with the MMLU benchmark are 3.81-5.06\% for the in-memory case and 10.03-11.84\% for the memory-mapped case (Table~\ref{tab:eval}).
-For BLEU score, since dataset access is limited (since the \overb{WMT14}\overb{(DE-EN)} contains only 3003 records), the overhead of performing \MSH in the memory-mapped case is comparable to hashing the dataset in the in-memory case, with the total overhead remaining $\leq 1.0\%$ across all models.
+As shown in Table~\ref{tab:eval}, the observed overhead of proof of evaluation with \overb{MMLU} is dominated by the measurement overhead; the observed overheads are 0.93-2.46\% for the in-memory case and 7.69-11.24\% for the memory-mapped case (Table~\ref{tab:eval}).
+For BLEU score, since dataset access is limited (\overb{WMT14}\overb{(DE-EN)} contains only 3003 records), the raw overhead of performing \MSH in the memory-mapped case is comparable to hashing the dataset in the in-memory case, with both the raw and observed overheads remaining $\leq 0.5\%$ across all models.
+Unlike dataset operations, total observed overhead for model operations is often higher than raw measurement overhead, likely due to pipeline stalls when transferring data to GPU.